Harrisburg incinerator: Harrisburg's incinerator dioxin

 For the three decades it was running, the incinerator was the "highest emitter of dioxin in the country" according to Jim Topsale, a municipal waste combustion expert for the EPA.
 Dioxins are very toxic and according to the World Health Organization, they can cause "reproductive and developmental problems, damage the immune system, interfere with hormones and also cause cancer."
 Eric Epstein, an environmental activist, accused the Pennsylvania Department of Environmental Protection of environmental racism because the incinerator was located near two low-income housing projects which had a high minority population.

 2000 Dioxin Arctic study

-In September 2000, a study published by the North American Commission on Environmental Cooperation (NACEC), led by Dr. Barry Commoner, found that Inuit women in the Arctic in Nunavut, Canada were found to have high levels of dioxin in their breast milk.
+In September 2000, a study published by the North American Commission on Environmental Cooperation (NACEC), led by Barry Commoner, found that Inuit women in the Arctic in Nunavut, Canada were found to have high levels of dioxin in their breast milk.
 The study tracked the origin of the dioxins using computer models from the sources that produced it and found that the dioxin pollution in the Arctic originated from the United States.
 Out of 44,000 sources of dioxin polluters in the United States, they found that only 19 were contributing to greater than a third of the dioxin pollution in Nunavut.
 Out of these 19, Harrisburg's incinerator was the #1 source of dioxin pollution in the Arctic.